High Resolution UDF Meshing via Iterative Networks

-Our method consistently outperforms all baselines at high resolutions ($256^3$ and $512^3$) on complex shapes such as cars, chairs, and planes, which are the most prone to suffer the UDF issues discussed at the beginning of Section~\ref{sec:method} and depicted by Fig.~\ref{fig:teaser}.
+In Tab.~\ref{tab:main_results_mc},~\ref{tab:main_results_dc} and Fig.~\ref{fig:results}, we compare our method against state-of-the-art ones using four auto-decoders on four datasets, spanning from low to high resolutions.
+Our method consistently outperforms all baselines at high resolutions ($256^3$ and $512^3$) on complex shapes such as cars, chairs, and planes, which are the most prone to suffer from the UDF issues discussed at the beginning of Section~\ref{sec:method} and depicted by Fig.~\ref{fig:teaser}.
 This is particularly visible in the three bottom rows of Fig.~\ref{fig:results}, where our method is the only one able to recover the front of the car, the legs of the chair and the cockpit of the plane.
-DCUDF~\cite{Hou23a} yields the smoothest meshes overall, at the cost of losing details and sometimes entire portions of the surface, as shown in Fig.~\ref{fig:results}.
-While previous comparisons~\cite{Hou23a,Stella24} have shown CAP-UDF~\cite{Zhou22} to be often be less accurate than other methods at low resolutions, we notice that the trend is reversed at higher resolutions.
+DCUDF~\cite{Hou23a} yields the smoothest meshes overall, at the cost of losing details and sometimes entire portions of the surface, as shown in Fig.~\ref{fig:results}, unless the cut operation is avoided, resulting in double surfaces.
+While previous comparisons~\cite{Hou23a,Stella24} have shown CAP-UDF~\cite{Zhou24} to be often be less accurate than other methods at low resolutions, we notice that the trend is reversed at higher resolutions.
 There, it retrieves surface portions missing from other baselines.
 MeshUDF~\cite{Guillard22b} and NSD-UDF~\cite{Stella24} can outperform it at high resolutions, but only when their filtering thresholds are removed, as shown in Tab.~\ref{tab:thresholding}.